COMPARE TO OTHER COMPONENTS

 IronZipArchive.ExtractArchiveToDirectory("output.zip", "extracted")

-Furthermore, in cases where you would have to deal with password-protected zip archives, we could also use another method to extract the archives.
+Furthermore, in cases where you need to deal with password-protected zip archives, we can use another method to extract the archives.

 using IronZip;